duilec/CS61A-spring2022/README.md

 ## introduce

-This is my solution of CS61A in spring 2022 about  homework, lab, discussion, project.
+This is my solution about  homework, lab, discussion, project in CS61A spring 2022.
 But **I don't finish scheme_stubbed and scheme_contest** in project and **some discussions not record**.
 I test some examples in chapter and give some my personal solution of exercise in lecture. if you find some file's names of **"demo.py"** that is my test program, **you can ignore them**.